 Lighter Aloo Gobi (Potatoes and Cauliflower)

 Traditionally Aloo Gobi uses quite a bit of oil to fry the spices and potatoes, but as I am creating a lighter version, I just go for a small amount of ghee.
-It still gives all the amazing flavours of the spices, but without using lots of points or calories due to large amounts of oil.
+It still gives all the amazing flavours along with the spices, but without using lots of points or calories due to large amounts of oil.

 You will find many different versions of aloo gobi, some including tomatoes, some not.
-I prefer the flavours with, it just gives the potatoes and cauliflower more of a coating with the spices, if you don't like tomatoes though, but all means omit them, as it's such a small amount used in this recipe.
+I prefer adding some tomatoes, it just gives the potatoes and cauliflower more of a coating with the spices.
+If you don't like tomatoes though, but all means omit them, as it's such a small amount used in this recipe.

 Can I use Spray Oil?

-I know you want to keep this as low syn or low point as possible, but for the small amount of syns/points for a serving, use the ghee or oil.
+I know you want to keep this as low point as possible, but for the small amount of points for a serving, use the ghee or oil.

 You just won't be able to cook off the spices and base to this Aloo Gobi and bring out all those flavours the same way with spray oil and we want an authentic taste, right?

 Can I use frozen cauliflower in Aloo Gobi?

 Yes! - it's better with fresh, as frozen can tend to go a bit too soft, but if that's all you have, by all means, use it.
 I do recommend not added to the boiling water as per the recipe.
 You can just add it straight into the pan when you fry the potato.

 Aloo Gobi is great just as it is as a vegetarian dish with some plain basmati rice or Pilau Rice, like these recipes below: